anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 Vinod is co-founder and chief architect at Portworx.
 Previously, he was principal architect at Ocarina Networks, acquired by Dell in 2010.
 He has also held engineering leadership roles at F5 and NTT.

-He graduated with bachelors and masters degrees from Universit&eacute; Pierre et Marie Curie in Paris, and holds 30 patents.
+Vinod graduated with bachelors and masters degrees from Universit&eacute; Pierre et Marie Curie in Paris, and holds 30 patents.

 You can find Vinod on Twitter at [@coozy](https://twitter.com/coozy).